nschloe/termplotlib/README.md

 ### Installation

-asciiplotlib is [available from the Python Package Index](https://pypi.org/project/asciiplotlib/), so simply do
+termplotlib is [available from the Python Package Index](https://pypi.org/project/termplotlib/), so simply do
 ```
-pip3 install -U asciiplotlib
+pip3 install -U termplotlib
 ```
 to install or upgrade.
 Use `sudo -H` to install as root or the `--user` option of `pip3` to install in `$HOME`.